-Described and praised by his “virtuoso performance”, “amazed by the performer’s technique”, “listeners were riveted to the performer”.
+Described and praised by his “virtuoso performance”, “amazed by the performer’s technique”, “Listeners were riveted to the performer”.
 Clarinetist Thiago has an active career as chamber musician, orchestral player and soloist.
 Awarded in more than ten competitions, including the prestigious "New Talents of Brazilian Music".
 Thiago has performed in eleven countries, around Europe, South America and North America, including Argentina, Colombia, Belgium, Switzerland, Hungary, Germany, Slovenia, Italy, Switzerland and others.
 Performing in venues such Tonhalle of Zurich, Stadt Casino Basel, Radio Nacional in Cordoba, Sala Sao Paulo, Detroit Orchestra Hall and others.
 Additionally, he has performed in more than twenty US states, when he resides.

 A passionate educator, Mr. Ancelmo served as the clarinet teaching assistant at the University of Iowa from 2013 - 2017, in this function he taught clarinet majors and non-majors, chamber music, led weekly seminars and taught clarinet methods and techniques classes for music ed. students.
 Besides his teaching responsibilities at UI, he joined the University of Dubuque as adjunct instructor of clarinet and World Music.
-He is frequently invited to teach at festivals and conferences in South and North America.
-Recently, he led master classes at distinguished universities, colleges and conservatories in US, Brazil, Colombia, Canada and Argentina.
+He is frequently invited to teach at music festivals and conferences in South and North America.
+Recently, he led master classes at distinguished music institutions in US, Brazil, Colombia, Canada and Argentina.
 As a researcher, Mr. Ancelmo present lectures and papers on Penderecki’s music for the clarinet at national and international conferences.
 Most recently his article “Henry Lazarus: The life and repertoire of a leading English clarinetist of the 19th century” was published in the international clarinet association journal, The Clarinet.
 He recently participated at the ClarinetFest 2020, presenting a lecture about the music for clarinet by K. Penderecki.

-As a performer, Thiago keeps an active schedule as orchestral player, chamber musician and soloist.
-He performs regurlarly with the principal orchestras in Iowa, such as: Orchestra Iowa, Des Moines Symphony and Dubuque Symphony, in recent years he has been invited to play with Phoenix Symphony, Sphinx Symphony Orchestra and Akron Symphony Orchestra.
-He have worked with distinguished conductors, like Kurt Masur, Rodolfo Fischer, Isaac Karabtchevsky, Ligia Amadio and others.
-He was a member of the Quarteto Paulista de Clarinetes, with this group he performed intensely throughout Sao Paulo State, Brazil.
-In the USA, he was a member of Ephawk Quartet and Nashat Trio, with these groups he performed, toured and led community engagement concerts in Iowa and Texas.
-An advocate of the music of our time, Thiago has been involved in many projects to promote new music, both in Brazil, USA and in Switzerland, working with established composers such David Lang, Augusta Read Thomas, Heinz Holliger, as well with rising composers such Carolina Heredia, Barry Sharp, David Biedenbender and many others.
+As a performer, Thiago keeps a busy schedule as orchestral player and chamber musician.
+As orchestral player he frequently performs with the principal orchestras in Iowa, such as: Orchestra Iowa, Des Moines Symphony and Dubuque Symphony, in recent years he has been invited to play with Phoenix Symphony, Sphinx Symphony Orchestra and Akron Symphony Orchestra.
+He have worked with distinguished conductors, like Kurt Masur, Rodolfo Fischer, Michael Morgan, Isaac Karabtchevsky, Ligia Amadio and others.
+An advocate of the music of our time, Thiago has been involved in many projects to promote new music, both in Brazil, USA and in Switzerland, working with established composers such David Lang, Augusta Read Thomas, Heinz Holliger, Nina Shekhar, David Biedenbender and many others.
 He premiered works by composers from Brazil, Iran, China, Greece, US, Argentina, Japan.
-He is a founding member Khemia Ensemble, a new music chamber group of international musician which mission is to perform music of living composers.
+Thiago is a founding member of Khemia Ensemble (www.khemiaensemble.com), a new music chamber group, which mission is to promote the music by living composers.
 Since 2015, Khemia has engaged in numerous national and internationals tours, performed at prestigious music festivals and held residencies at distinguished universities.
-Khemia released its first album “Voyages” in 2016 and will record its second album in 2021.
+Khemia released its first album “Voyages” in 2016 and will record our second album in 2021.
 Among the many and diverse group of artists Thiago has collaborated are Garth Newel Piano Quartet, JACK Quartet, visual artist Kuldeep Singh, dancer Jennifer Kayle, photographer Natali Pacheco Contreras, and many others.
-His solo debut was at age of 16, since then he has constantly appeared as soloist, performing concerti by Weber, Mozart, Welcher, Navarro and others.
+His solo debut was at age of 16, since then he has constantly appeared as soloist, performing concerti by Weber, Mozart, Mignone, Welcher, Navarro and others.